Master of Construction Management

 Graduates who wish to do so will be able to pursue their careers overseas in Europe, Asia, the Middle East and North America.

-You must complete 12 credit points of study from the following units:
+The course comprises a total of 12 credit points (11 core units) of study from the following units.

 Please note that for professional accreditation purposes, students are required to complete a minimum of 150 study hours for each unit.